ninjaofawesome/snazzie/readme.md

 No.  Feel free to use whatever you prefer.
 You can also use CDN hosted libraries, such as [jQuery](https://developers.google.com/speed/libraries/#jquery) or [Bootstrap](http://getbootstrap.com/getting-started/).
 You should put them above the commented sections for self-hosted css or js files.

-## Where do I put my precompiled SCSS or STYL files?
+## Where do I put my precompiled SCSS, LESS or STYL files?

-#### SCSS:
-In the scss subdirectory.
-There's a manifest called styles.scss.
-You can link to any subdirectories with partials there.
-In the head of your document that you require these files, you will also want to add the following right above the closing head tag, as shown in the example below.

-#### STYL:
-In the stylus subdirectory.
-There's a manifest called styles.styl.
-You can link to any subdirectories with partials there.
-In the head of your document that you require these files, you will also want to add the following right above the closing head tag, as shown in the example below.
+There are separate subdirectories for SCSS, LESS and Stylus stylesheets in the app directory.
+All three subdirectories will be watched, choose whatever preprocessor you feel would work best for your project and compile away!

+The default stylesheets are style.scss, style.less and style.styl.
+Feel free to add any additional files that you need, but be sure to add those files in between the build comments, as shown below.
+All files will be compressed when building.

 ## Where could I put vanilla CSS files?

 #### CSS:
 In the css subdirectory.
 You can choose unminified files if you prefer, they will be compressed as your site is built.
-Please note that if you choose to use CSS files, name the file something else thatn styles.css if you are planning to use a preprocessor.
-On build, these files will be compressed if they are included in the commented areas as shown below.
+Please note that if you choose to use vanilla CSS, name the file something else that styles.css if you are planning to use a preprocessor in addition.
+(If not, feel free to use styles.css)  On build, these files will be compressed if they are included in the commented areas as shown below.

 ```
 <!--build:css css/styles.min.css -->